esteveslima/express-template/README.md

 <br/><img src="https://upload.wikimedia.org/wikipedia/commons/thumb/c/c5/Nginx_logo.svg/220px-Nginx_logo.svg.png" width="auto" height="32px">

- - [Nginx] - Load balance / Reverse proxy server
+ - [Nginx] - Load balance / Reverse proxy server API Gateway

-      `/deployments/nginx` folder has a Dockerfile configuration that creates a nginx image and copies the `/nginx/nginx.conf` inside the container with the desired configuration.
-The current `.conf` file configure a load balancer for each service defined in `docker-compose.yml` with reverse proxy routing.
+      `/deployments/nginx` folder has a Dockerfile configuration that creates a nginx image, copying the `/nginx/config/*` files inside the container with the desired configuration and generates a self signed ssl certificate to the `/etc/nginx/ssl` folder inside the container.

+      The current `nginx.conf` file defines the worker's capacity and loads the following ~~incomplete~~ configurations which may be improved:

+        - basic:    setup some basic configurations like buffer sizes, timeouts, etc;
+        - cache:    currently disables all cache;
+        - gzip:     setup some gzip configuration and enable compression for some files;
+        - log:      define log directories, but may also configure custom logging;
+        - security: configure default security headers, cors and rate limit for requests;
+        - ssl:      defines certificates directory and some configurations.

+          - ~~(TODO: improve configuration)~~

+      Besides the below configuration it is defined a http server that redirects all traffic to another https server, which the exposed ports are defined by `docker-compose.yml` and redirected to the default(80 and 443) nginx ports.

+      This https server has routes for each back-end, which does a reverse proxy http request to the correspondent service removing the trailing route name and forwarding the client information.
+Every request uri defined at the back-end services must come with the respective trailing route name while using this nginx configuration due the only entry point for the system is through nginx and it is needed to have a distinction between the services that the client wants to access, categorizing this server as some sort of api gateway with centralized authentication.

+      These reverse proxied routes have load balance with health check configured by their upstreams, which due the shared connection are referenced by the service name defined at `docker-compose.yml` and don't need to specify the replicas number or names.

+      Also, every request not marked as `/public/` in the uri passes through a subrequest authentication to the `user-mongoose` server upstream, that validates the authentication header with the jwt token.

+      PS:

-      Building manual load balancing, each service container has to remove the `--publish` option from `docker run` and provide the container IP address to the upstream servers in `/nginx/nginx.conf` file.
+        - Building manual load balancing, each service container has to remove the `--publish` option from `docker run` and provide the container IP address to the upstream servers in `nginx.conf` file.

-      Using nginx as ingress crontroller for kubernetes, but it's configuration is made within it's ingress `.yml` file with another syntax.
+        - Using nginx as ingress crontroller for kubernetes, but it's configuration is made within `ingress-service.yml` file with another syntax.

       - ~~***TODO***~~:
+        - Generate valid ssl/tls certificate
-        - Understand better nginx configurations for reverse proxy, load balancing, headers and ssl setup.
+        -	Improve configurations for cache, gzip and security headers
-        - API gateway setup with nginx.
+        -	Firewall
+        -	GeoIP
+        -	Websockets
+        -	Bandwidth limit
+        -	Video streaming
+        -	server push(http2)
+        - another useful dynamic modules